 When You're a Winner, Your Company Is a Loser

 Many people try making a career working for a single company.
 They spend decades diligently working for the same employer and often in the same department.
-This practice worked fine when there was more job security.
+Our resume writers analyzed that this practice worked fine when there was more job security.
 With the current financial instability, holding the same job may be more devastating.

 Of course, there’s no need to leave the organization if you are satisfied.
 But, after several years at the same job, it's better to test their place within the company structure.
 Staying at the same job for too long can damage your personal and professional progress.
 But, when is the right time to apply for a job?
 And what happens to your previous company once you move on?
 We asked these questions to Chelsea Jay - a prominent career coach and leadership development specialist.
 Here’s what she had to say.

 5 Signs That It’s Time To Quit The Old Job

 Chelsea: Deciding to leave a company is never easy, but I encourage professionals to always put their best interest ahead of any company they work for.
 When a professional says that they are thinking about leaving a company, I tell them that it is important that they make an informed and well thought out decision.

 It’s important that professionals have the following questions answered (it will help them easily navigate the job search).

 - What are the top five traits, services, or benefits I need from an employer?

 - What do I want the average workday to consist of?

 There are several things to consider before making up your mind.
 Usually, they concern professionals who have been doing the same job for 3-4 years.
 It’s prime time to send out applications if they meet the following criteria.